BARBYSI/test_LO/README.md

 - The project uses **only the Go standard library** (`net/http`, etc.)—no external dependencies.
 - Docker is used only for containerizing and running the app.
-- The root endpoint `/` returns HTTP 403 Forbidden.
+- The root endpoint `/` returns HTTP 200 OK.

 ---